HKuz/fCC_Drafts/Git/git-clone.md

 myCommandPrompt (master) >>
 ```

-If your local `master` branch has three commits that you haven't pushed up to the remote server yet, the status would say "Your branch is 3 commits ahead of 'origin/master'."
+If your local `master` branch has three commits that you haven't pushed up to the remote server yet, the status would say "Your branch is ahead of 'origin/master' by 3 commits."